Stephen M. Orlofsky

 Mr. Orlofsky is a member of the Panels of Distinguished Neutrals of the International Institute for Conflict Prevention & Resolution (CPR).
 He has been named to CPR's National, Judicial, New Jersey, and Philadelphia Panels.
 CPR's Panels are a source of the most qualified neutrals for the alternative dispute resolution (ADR) of significant business and public disputes.

 Chambers USA ranks Mr. Orlofsky as a leader in the field of general commercial litigation.
-Chambers notes "he manages to combine a masterful presence in the courtroom with a talented, scholarly outlook."
-Chambers also calls him a "tremendous legal talent."
+In the 2015 edition, Chambers stated that he received "extensive praise" from market sources and plaudits for his "extraordinary judgment, great courtroom presence, and excellent client skills."
+Chambers has also noted that "he manages to combine a masterful presence in the courtroom with a talented, scholarly outlook" and calls him a "tremendous legal talent."
 Sources say "he has seen everything one possibly can in terms of litigation and gives great advice."

 Mr. Orlofsky has received the highest possible rating from Martindale-Hubbell.